Romans Chapter Fourteen

 Romans 14:1

-In chapter 13, we saw that our love for Christ and what He has done for us gives us the desire to obey Him.
-Jesus gave us instructions on following Him but there are also areas where He did not specifically prohibit or require an action on our part (grey areas).
+In chapter 13, we saw that our love for Messiah and what he has done for us gives us the desire to obey him.
+Yeshua gave us instructions on following him but there are also areas where he did not specifically prohibit or require an action on our part (grey areas).
 These grey areas are the "disputable matters" that Paul is talking about.
 He tells us that we are to accept those that don't see these grey areas the way that we do.

 Romans 14:2

-One man's faith allows him to eat everything, but another man, whose faith is weak, eats only vegetables.
+One person has the trust that will allow him to eat anything, while another whose trust is weak eats only vegetables.

 Romans 14:3

-The man who eats everything must not look down on him who does not, and the man who does not eat everything must not condemn the man who does, for God has accepted him.
+The one who eats anything must not look down on the one who abstains; and the abstainer must not pass judgment on the one who eats anything, because God has accepted him -

 Here, we see what Paul means by accepting them and he simply tells us to allow the other person to embrace their freedom just as we claim our own.
 That is where the "super saints" come in because they see themselves as greater than others because of the way they interpret these traditions and religious laws.